 - c.
 Draft program proposal: October 2019 (McAleer/Qualls) - d.
 Seek USM & UMA Curriculum Committees approval: November 2019 (Szakas/Uzzi) - e.
 Seek ASA approval for Joint Degree: November/December 2019 (UMA/USM) - f.
 UMA and USM agree on talking points to utilize with prospective students: by December 15, 2019 (Henry/Cash) - g.
 Seek BOT approval for Joint Degree: January 2020 (UMA/USM) - h.
 Degree specific marketing campaign: begins January 2020 (Henry/Cash) - 5.
 Joint Online MS in Cybersecurity offered by Fall 2020.
 It is the intent of USM and UMA that the joint online MS in Cybersecurity be offered by Fall 2020.
-However, If either institution cannot achieve this timeline, the other institution may proceed with the goal that the other will join as soon as possible and that the collaborative partnership will be preserved. - 6.
+However, if either institution cannot achieve this timeline, the other institution may proceed with the goal that the other will join as soon as possible and that the collaborative partnership will be preserved. - 6.
 Signatures.
 The Universities participating in this MU certify that this document reflects their understanding as agreed upon by the two institutions.

-University of Maine at Augusta

-Glenn Cummings, President

-Rebecca Wyke, President
+University of Southern Maine University of Maine at Augusta 12.4.19 Glenn Cummings, President Rebecca Wyke, President Date Date 12/5/2019 Provost & VPAA Date Jeanin

-Policy Manual
+UNIVERSITY OF MAINE SYSTEM Policy Manual